 We put your session on the calendar and found a perfect setting for telling a chapter of your story.
 And now, the outfit planning begins.
 Before decide you have nothing to wear and spiral into a black hole of online shopping, take a real good look at the pieces you already own.
 Make extra special note of the outfits that make you feel most you, and consider that maybe you’ve already got everything you need to fashion your perfect session outfit.
 Not sure where to start?
 That’s why I’m here.

 Let’s make every effort to avoid the white top/denim family photo craze of the 2000’s, yes?Instead, coordinate your colors to compliment and play off of one another.
-Pair up different neutrals or plan to wear your favorite yellow dress while he models his burgundy quarter-zip.
+Pair up different neutrals or plan to wear your favorite yellow dress while your love models their burgundy quarter-zip.

 (Important note!
 If you know our location will include a ton of color, don’t forget to take it into account.
 Plan ahead so you don’t show up clashing.
 This might mean wearing gray to a rainbow wall or avoiding reds in the forest.)

 It’s all in the details.
 What are the accessories that best display your personality?
 Bring ’em along!
-I’m not suggesting you buy a new wide-brimmed hat if you’ve never rocked one before, but your favorite head wrap, the sandals she wears every warm summer day, his killer leather jacket?
-They’ll infuse so much of you into your images, so when you look back on them in 10 years, you’ll see your real selves.
+I’m not suggesting you buy a new wide-brimmed hat if you’ve never rocked one before, but your favorite head wrap, the sandals you wear every warm summer day, that killer leather jacket?
+They’ll infuse so much of you two into your images, so when you look back on them in 10 years, you’ll see your real selves.
 On the flip side, ignoring these details can often take away from the overall look of your images.
-If you’ve dressed the to the nines and your fiancé is wearing his favorite old pair of tennis shoes, something is going to look a little off when you’re standing next to one another.
+If you’ve dressed the to the nines and your fiancé is wearing their favorite old pair of tennis shoes, something is going to look a little off when you’re standing next to one another.

 Speaking of little details, if you’re planning to wear stripes, flannel, or patterns of any kind, the general rule is that bigger is better.
 Small patterns, especially stripes or checkers, create something called a moiré effect in your images, making whites look pink and green.
 Generally not a great look in your finished images.
 Keep it big!
 (Want to wear a pattern but aren’t sure if it’ll work well?
 Snap a pic and send it to me!
 I’m happy to quell your worries or let you know if you should keep looking.)